 - Condensed schedule

-Students will take courses in a downtown Toronto school location that is easily accessible by transit (TTC and GO transit).
+Students will take courses at the Urban Indigenous Education Centre - 16 Phin Avenue accessible by TTC (Donlands subway station).
 They will also participate in community practicum placements and school practicum placements in order to gain practical skills and experiences to qualify for the BEd degree.

 - Focused curriculum